-With your help, our investigation will explore all three dimensions: economic capital, social capital and cultural capital.
-(Don’t worry, all BBC Lab UK data is made completely anonymous before being analysed by leading experts!)
+With your help, our investigation explored all three dimensions: economic capital, social capital and cultural capital.

 The global financial crisis and subsequent recession may even have acted to make class divisions more, rather than less defined.

-This is about social connections.
-Here we ask about the sort of people you know, how many people you know and whether you are engaged in any organised groups, like political parties, sports teams, shared hobbies or social clubs.
+This was about social connections.
+Here we asked about the sort of people you know, how many people you know and whether you are engaged in any organised groups, like political parties, sports teams, shared hobbies or social clubs.

-This is about interests.
-Here we ask about your education, your participation in cultural activities and how you like to spend your free time.
+This was about interests.
+Here we asked about your education, your participation in cultural activities and how you spent your free time.

 Like wealth, social and cultural capital are resources that can give you the opportunity to do things you would not otherwise be able to do.
-The Great British Class Survey will tell you your position on each dimension, revealing a lot you may not have known about yourself.
+The Great British Class Survey revealed a person’s position on each dimension.

 This perspective was developed in France by the sociologist Pierre Bourdieu.
-It has attracted a lot of interest, but until now there has not been much in the way of research involving large numbers of people.
-The Big Class Survey aims to provide the first large-scale test of Bordieu’s ideas.
+It had attracted a lot of interest, but up until now there had not been much in the way of research involving large numbers of people.
+The Big Class Survey aimed to provide the first large-scale test of Bordieu’s ideas.

-Your participation, along with many thousands of other people across the country, will provide incredibly valuable data to help leading experts understand if class is still relevant today and, if so, what Britain's class system really looks like.
+The survey provided incredibly valuable data to help leading experts understand whether class was still relevant today and, if so, what Britain's class system really looks like.

 There is strong evidence to suggest social class divisions have not disappeared from British life.
 Indeed, there is some evidence that class matters more in contemporary Britain than it did a couple of decades ago.
 The global financial crisis and subsequent recession may even have acted to make class divisions more, rather than less defined.

-Your data will help sociologists discover whether class is still important in 21st century Britain.
+Your data helped sociologists discover whether class is still important in 21st century Britain.

 Policy makers tend to focus primarily on the economic dimension of class.
 Concepts like progressive taxation (taxing richer people more heavily than poorer people) are a good example of this.